ezzing/3DLayout-documentation/5-changelog.md

 A dialog window is showed when vertices or roof is edited, to alert the user about the reset of the building.

-Fix style for loading animation to adjust to window size.

 *Area offset* now is called **Edge Zone**